 Bolivia has a long history of coups and civil conflicts.
 In 1982, the government returned to civilian democratic rule.
 Over the years, leaders have struggled to address social issues such as poverty and drugs.

 Carlos Mesa became president in 2003 during a controversy about the exploitation of the country’s natural gas reserve.
 Mesa resigned less than two years later amid protests over the rising price of fuel.

 Bolivian Amerindian activist Evo Morales won the presidency in December 2005 and 2009, becoming the country’s first indigenous president.
 His leadership continues to address social issues and to push for improvement.

 Please pray for:

-- Worked to reduce malnutrition in children by training caregivers in food preparation and nutrition.
+- Worked to reduce malnutrition by training healthcare providers and parents in proper childhood nutrition.

 - Trained educators in improved teaching techniques in math, reading, and language, enabling them to provide higher-quality education for children.

 - Helped adolescents complete vocational training programs, offered orientations on job opportunities, and encouraged them to develop life goals, giving youth in the community a better chance at future employment.